 Together with parents, clergy and school staff, Catherine McAuley is committed to offering children in the Port Stephens area access to a school in which their faith can be nurtured in outstanding learning environments.
 We seek to assist young people realise their full potential, taking into account their unique spiritual, intellectual, physical and social needs.

-In 2020, the family discount on diocesan tuition fees full rate, will be:
+In 2022, the family discount on diocesan tuition fees full rate, is:

 - 1 child family – 0% – full rate to be applied